-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 14,000,000 private placement warrants (or 15,800,000 private placement warrants if the underwriters' overallotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment, at a price of \$1.00 per warrant (\$14,000,000 in the aggregate or \$15,800,000 if the underwriters' over-allotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.
+The private placement warrants (including the Class A ordinary shares issuable upon exercise of the private simultaneously with the closing of this offering.
 If we do not complete our initial business combination within 24 months (or 27 months, as applicable) from the closing of this offering, the private placement warrants will expire worthless.
 The private placement warrants will be non-redeemable by us and exercisable on a cashless basis so long as they are held by our sponsor or its permitted transferees (see "Description of Securities-Warrants-Private Placement Warrants").
 If the private placement warrants are held by holders other than our sponsor or its permitted transferees, the private placement warrants will be redeemable by us in all redemption scenarios and exercisable by the holders on the same basis as the warrants included in the units being sold in this offering.